quincinia/Full-Stack-Open-part-6/README.md

 ## Exercise 6.10
 Only going to have 1 action (`SET_NOTIFICATION`) for the notification reducer.
 It will work like the previous parts where the Notification will render `null` when it detects that the message is `null`.
 Updated the store to hold notification messages alongside the messages.
 Make sure that whenever you update the structure of the store, you also update any selectors within your components.

+## Exercise 6.11
+Notification messages disappear after 5 seconds\*.
+\*However, if a new notification is rendered *before* 5 seconds passes, then that notification **will not** reset the timer.

+I don't know why I didn't think of this problem for the last few parts that used the Notification component.
+One way to solve this would be to use two actions (`set` and `remove`) and manage a private variable in the notification reducer that acts as a sort of semaphore.
+The semaphore counts up from 0, incrementing when we call `set`, and decrementing when we call `remove`.
+A call to `remove` will only truly remove the notification if the notification is at 0 after the decrement.

+To keep things consistent with previous parts, I will **not** be doing anything to prevent this issue.